bhodorog/pytest-vts/README.md

   - saving the cassette only if the test has passed

 # Why supporting [responses][] and not others?
-Because I think its API is familiar and proved itself as the most reliable option.
+Because I think its API is familiar and proved itself as a very reliable option.

 # Future features?
   1. implement various strategies of handling new/missing requests from cassette-recorded.
-Currently when a new request not recorded for a test happens the behaviour defined by the mocking library happens (e.g. [responses][] will raise a `requests.exceptions.ConnectionError`)
+Currently when a new request not recorded for a test happens the behaviour defined by the mocking library happens.
+  (e.g. [responses][] will raise a `requests.exceptions.ConnectionError`)
-  2. serialize requests' `response.history` to cassette json
+  2. serialize requests' `response.history` to cassette json.
-  3. support other http-mocking libraries (probably those with callbacks as mock responses? - most of them have that)
+  3. support other http-mocking libraries (probably those with callbacks as mock responses? - most of them have that).
-  4. add suppport for filtering sensitive information (e.g. passwords, auth headers) from cassettes in case they're publicly available (e.g. vcs stored on a public vcs service)
+  4. add suppport for filtering sensitive information (e.g. passwords, auth headers) from cassettes in case they're publicly available (e.g. vcs stored on a public vcs service).
+  5. add an information text about test being recorded/playbacked in the -vv output of pytest.

 [betamax]: https://betamax.readthedocs.org/